Clinelly/CI_PP3_Battleships/README.md

 ### User Goals

-The application user wants to play a logic game
+The application user wants to play a logic game.

 ### Site Owner Goals
 The Battleships game is played on grids on which each player's fleet of battleships are marked.
 The locations of the fleets are concealed from the other player.
 Players call shots at the other player's ships, and the objective of the game is to destroy the opposing player's fleet.